What to do, hear, see | April 26-May 2

 - Thursday, April 27, 6-8 p.m..
 The Hilton Brothers, “Spring”

 The Hilton Brothers, Christopher Makos and Paul Solberg, return for a photography-based show composed of never-before seen images from pivotal points in both artists’ careers.
+The modus operandi of the Hiltons is that each look at subject matter through their own lens, then display side-by-side to compare and contrast.
 Through June 10.

-Weston Art Gallery | Aronoff Center, downtown..
+Weston Art Gallery | Aronoff Center, downtown.
 513-977-4165

 - Friday, April 28, 6-8 p.m.
 ‘The Curiosity Motive” and “Signature Scheurer”